philipperemy/tensorflow-phased-lstm/README.md

 <hr/>

-## You can still use this alternative implementation.
-How to use it?
+**NOTE: You can still use this alternative implementation.
+The code is very similar and it's as fast as the official one (0.8 seconds for a forward-backward pass on a Titan X Maxwell GPU).**

+## How to use it?
 ```
 git clone git@github.com:philipperemy/tensorflow-phased-lstm.git plstm
 cd plstm
 sudo pip install -r requirements.txt
-# make sure at least Tensorflow 1.0.1 is installed.
+# make sure at least Tensorflow 1.2.0 is installed.
 # To reproduce the results of Phased LSTM on MNIST dataset.
 python mnist_phased_lstm.py -m BasicLSTMCell
 python mnist_phased_lstm.py -m PhasedLSTMCell